FelixK15/k15_enumparser/README.md

 possible ways to declare an enum in C/C++.
 Please also mind the ToDo list as there are still some features missing.

+The tool uses hash values to prevent unnecessary file rewrites and therefore unnecessary recompiles.

 ### Expected output ###
 In the current state, the tool is designed to recognize the